-Want to get a budgetary quote for ASIC and SOC Design?
+Want to get a budgetary quote for Custom SoC Design?
 Please fill out the Design Requirements Form.

 With derivative SoC designs, a company’s core product team focuses on future roadmap development while leveraging an engineering partner to extend existing SoC development investment to meet market needs and derivative market opportunities.
 With spec handoff designs, Open-Silicon leverages it’s deep experience in Networking, Telecom, Storage, and Computing to take the lead in defining the SoC architecture and system design.

 The starting point for a custom SoC can be an idea, concept, block diagram or specification.
 Open-Silicon’s technical solutions managers will work with the customer to review the available industry expertise and technology and select the best solution for each program.
 Then, Open-Silicon’s experienced systems engineers will work with customer to develop a full product plan including a microarchitecture specification suitable for RTL design and design verification.
 From that point, Open-Silicon’s program manager will provide a single point of ownership for all actions, managing the project through Open-Silicon’s ASICView program management software.

 Open-Silicon’s teams have strong vertical expertise that enables them to make the right decisions for customers to minimize the amount of customer engineering needed to fully develop a new semiconductor product.
 From a detailed design flow and process, and a commitment to complete documentation, to a rigorous system of checklists, customer’s can trust Open-Silicon to put quality first and execute to their satisfaction.

 Open-Silicon’s roots are in custom silicon design, including both RTL and Netlist handoffs.
 Open-Silicon continues to expand its ASIC offerings, including more IP partners, optimal foundry technology choice, and in-house technology solutions to design the best possible custom silicon.